dioarame/GH_RLHF/readme.md

 ## Acknowledgments

-- Grasshopper and Rhino3D by Robert McNeel & Associates
+- This system builds on the ZMQ communication framework for Grasshopper
-- Stable-Baselines3 for reinforcement learning algorithms
+- PPO implementation based on Stable-Baselines3
-- Three.js for 3D visualization
+- 3D visualization powered by Three.js